Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline

-\paragraph{Conclusion} This paper makes the first step to large-scale gait recognition in the wild, to the best of our knowledge.
+This paper makes the first step to large-scale gait recognition in the wild, to the best of our knowledge.
 Firstly, the GREW dataset contains 128K sequences of 26K subjects with rich attribute variations from flexible data.
-Secondly, we manually annotate thousands of hours streams from hundreds of cameras, resulting in 14M boxes with automatic silhouettes and human poses.
+Secondly, we manually annotate thousands of hours of streams from hundreds of cameras, resulting in 14M boxes with automatic silhouettes and human poses.
 Moreover, 233K distractor set sequences are collected for practical evaluation.
-Lastly, comprehensive baselines are conducted to quantitatively analysis the challenges in unconstrained gait recognition, deriving in-depth and constructive insights.
-Future work will further investigate open problems for gait recognition, \eg influence of pre-processing, deeper and modern network, disentanglement, soft-biometric recognition, un/semi/self-supervised learning.
+Lastly, we introduce a strong and highly robust method based on NAS for gait recognition and conduct comprehensive baselines to quantitatively analyze the challenges in unconstrained gait recognition, deriving in-depth and constructive insights.

-{ \paragraph{ Acknowledgements.} This work was supported in part by the National Natural Science Foundation of China under Grant 61822603, Grant U1813218, and Grant U1713214, in part by a grant from the Beijing Academy of Artificial Intelligence (BAAI), and in part by a grant from the Institute for Guo Qiang, Tsinghua University.}